Loading...

 Both firms pay a 80% profit split.
 On a $2,000 profit you keep $1600 at either firm — no difference in take-home pay.

-Both firms set the max drawdown at $2,000.
+FuturesElite provides a $2,000 max drawdown compared to $1,500 at My Funded Futures — $500 more breathing room.
 My Funded Futures's end-of-day trailing calculation is friendlier than FuturesElite's Trailing.

 My Funded Futures permits news trading while FuturesElite does not.
 Traders who build their edge around scheduled economic events should factor this into their decision.

-For beginners, FuturesElite has an edge thanks to lower challenge fee.
+For beginners, FuturesElite has an edge thanks to more forgiving drawdown.
 These features reduce the pressure while you are still developing consistency.
 That said, both firms are viable — the best choice depends on your specific trading approach and budget.

 Data is updated regularly but may not reflect the latest changes.
 Always verify current pricing and rules on each firm's official website before making a decision.